programminghistorian/ph-submissions/lessons/collaborative-blog-with-jekyll-github.md

 Visit the main page for your website's "repo" (repository).
 We'll use our demo repo, <https://github.com/scholarslab/CollabDemo>, as our example.

 A repo is a collection of code, and this repo in particular is the place on GitHub.com where we store all the files that make up the CollabDemo website ([https://scholarslab.github.io/CollabDemo/]).
 As discussed [above](#which-branch-is-default), the default branch you're in here should be called *gh-pages*.
 A branch is just a copy of the code in the repo's default branch (i.e. the set of files that = our website) at the time of creating the branch (i.e. your branch doesn't automatically update if someone updates the default branch after your created your branch).
-We create this copy so you can make changes to the website (draft a new blog post, edit a page, play with the site's visual design...) without affecting how the live website looks—your changes won't appear where the world could hypothetically see them, until you're ready!—*and* without conflicting with other folks' simultaneous work on the site.
+We create this copy so you can make changes to the website (draft a new blog post, edit a page, play with the site's visual design...) without affecting how the live website looks (your changes won't appear where the world could hypothetically see them, until you're ready!) *and* without conflicting with other folks' simultaneous work on the site.

 When you visit [https://github.com/scholarslab/CollabDemo], you're seeing the default branch of the repository named "gh-pages".
 This branch contains the code powering the site publicly visible at [https://scholarslab.github.io/CollabDemo/].